Skip to main content

 Invoices in the Billing tab

 If you need invoices for your company (with Tax IDs or other details added on them), download them from the admin.
 Make sure you add the relevant details to admin.checkify > Profile.
-Other data, such as business address, will be used from your Shopify store.
+Other data, such as business address, will be used from your connected Shopify store.
 Checkify's VAT (ID) registration number is also added to invoices.

 All the invoices for every charge by our service are automatically-generated documents and are being emailed to customers.
 You can use them later for accounting and other purposes.
 Please check spam folder and “All email” in case you do not see or stopped receiving them.